cloudant/nodejs-cloudant/README.md

 ## Cloudant Search

 This feature interfaces with Cloudant's search functionality.
-See the [Cloudant Search documentation][search] for details.
+See the [Cloudant Search documentation][Cloudant Search] for details.

 First, when working with a database (as opposed to the root server), run the `.use()` method.